 ExpertFlow's Home Working Solution for Cisco Unified Contact Center Express (UCCX), Enterprise (UCCE or PCCE)

-The mobile agent app is a Cisco Finesse and chat version for iPhone/ Android.
+The mobile agent app is a Cisco Finesse and also a chat version for iPhone/ Android.
 Agents can support customers using their mobile phones, in the absence of a desktop or a VPN connection.
 The actual calls can be carried either over GSM or a data connection.

 Mobile Chat client: Agents receive live chat over any chat channel (website, Facebook Messenger, Viber, Whatsapp,…) using Expertflow’s Hybridchat solution.
 They can also work alongside existing chatbots.